-Canon 77D versus Sony A6300
+Canon 77D vs Sony A6300

 The Canon EOS 77D and the Sony Alpha A6300 are two digital cameras that were announced, respectively, in February 2017 and February 2016.
 The 77D is a DSLR, while the A6300 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-Both cameras offer a resolution of 24 megapixel.
+Both cameras offer a resolution of 24 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6300 is considerably smaller (39 percent) than the Canon 77D.
 Moreover, the A6300 is markedly lighter (25 percent) than the 77D.
 It is noteworthy in this context that the A6300 is splash and dust-proof, while the 77D does not feature any corresponding weather-sealing.